arkivanov/MVIKotlin/docs/time_travel.md

 #### Demo videos

-Check out the video demonstrating the time travel client app for macOS:
+Check out the video demonstrating how you can debug an iOS app using the time travel client app:

 [![Debugging iOS application using MVIKotlin time travel client app](https://img.youtube.com/vi/rj6GwA2ZQkk/0.jpg)](https://youtu.be/rj6GwA2ZQkk)